Global-Flood-Assessment/MoMProduction/README.md

 ## 4. Setup cron-job

 ## 5. Folder structures
 Folder structures is defined in production.cfg, the default one is listed.
 Modify [general],[processing_dir], [products_dir] to change the locations.

-The minimum required free diskspace for data processing is 20G.
-Processing folder holds the downloaded data and intermediate outputs, all the contents can be deleted periodically to save the disk space.
+Processing folder holds the downloaded data and intermediate outputs, the minimum required free diskspace for data processing is 20G.
+All the contents can be deleted periodically to save the disk space.
 The processed data is usually archived daily as a zip, such as gfms_20211202.zip in its corresponding processing folder.
-For DFO/VIIRS data, setting storage save flag to true deletes the downloaded data immediately after the processing.
+For DFO/VIIRS data, setting storage save flag to true in production.cfg deletes the downloaded data immediately after the processing.
 ```
 MoM
 ├── Processing